Credit Report Errors

 Credit report errors include any inaccurate, misleading, or false information, including information that should have aged off of your credit report, like an old bankruptcy.

-3. Deceased credit reports– you are wrongfully marked as deceased by a financial institution, lender, store account, or credit bureau, and the error spreads to the Social Security Administration and beyond
+3. Being mistakenly marked as deceased– You are wrongfully marked as deceased by a financial institution, lender, store account, or credit bureau, and the error spreads to the Social Security Administration and beyond.

 4. False bankruptcy data– information that should have “aged off” your credit report (such as an old bankruptcy) keeps getting reported.
-Credit reporting errors involving the misreporting of accounts that are in bankruptcy can also show up.
+Or, credit report errors involving the misreporting of accounts that are in bankruptcy can show up.

 How Common Are Credit Reporting Errors?

 • Credit Score Drop.
-All your hard work maintaining a healthy credit score can end with a rapid and unfair drop.
+All your hard work maintaining a healthy credit score can end with a rapid and unfair credit score drop.

 • Mortgage denials.
-At any phase of the home-buying process, including after you’ve searched for and found the perfect house, you can be unjustly denied.
+At any phase of the home-buying process, including after you’ve searched for and found the perfect house, you can be unfairly denied a mortgage.

 • Rental denials.
 Whether you’re looking for a long-term rental for housing, a vacation rental for fun, or a car rental for commuting, you can be flagged as a rental risk and denied.